A tool to support risk assessment in the context of adverse outcome pathways.

 Figure 2.
 A graphical representation of searching for a key event within Kaptis and viewing all AOPs in relation to the searched key event.

-- Carcinogenicity – genotoxic and non-genotoxic
+- Carcinogenicity – genotoxic and non-genotoxic mechanisms

 - Developmental and reproductive toxicity (DART)